Hiring An Electronic Assembly Service

-An EMS provider is a company that designs, manufactures, tests, distributes, and provides services for the electronic components and assemblies for OEMs.
+An Electronic Manufacturing Services (EMS) provider is a company that designs, manufactures, tests, distributes, and provides services for the electronic components and assemblies for OEMs.
 Sometimes they are referred to as an ECM (Electronic Contract Manufacturer).
-While many EMS providers are located overseas, there are many benefits to partnering with a domestic EMS company.
-EMS providers are able to offer services for high and low volume clients, as well as components for a variety of industries.
+While many EMS providers are located overseas, there are many benefits to partnering with a domestic electronic manufacturing services business.
+EMS manufacturers are able to offer electronic assembly services for high and low-volume clients, as well as components for a variety of industries.

 Surface mount technology (SMT) on printed circuit boards (PCB) has allowed for more rapid assembly of electronics.
 Many OEMs found that outsourcing their PCB assembly greatly reduced their bottom line.

-Previously, electronic manufacturing had to be handled in-house by the manufacturer.
-Partnering with an electronic manufacturing service allows these partners to specialize in manufacturing and assembly.
+Previously, the electronic assembly had to be handled in-house by the electronic manufacturer.
+Partnering with an electronic manufacturing service allows these partners to specialize in electronic manufacturing and assembly.
 This frees the customer from needing to have the technology, machinery, component inventory, and expert electronic engineers.

-In addition to the manufacturing, an EMS partner can provide design services, prototyping, testing, reverse engineering, and troubleshooting.
-Working with a manufacturing partner can help ensure compliance with quality standards and regulatory requirements, as well as many additional benefits.
+In addition to the manufacturing, an EMS manufacturing partner can provide PCB design services, prototyping, testing, reverse engineering, and troubleshooting.
+Working with an electronic assembly partner can help ensure compliance with quality standards and regulatory requirements, as well as many additional benefits.

 Many electronic assemblies also include mechanical engineering expertise.
 Look for multi-disciplined teams to help your project.

 Many legacy products are still in use today but don’t have drawings.
-Utilize reverse engineering and retrofits to help create a design of your existing product to make it more efficient or change current board layouts.
+Utilize reverse engineering and retrofits to help create a design of your existing product or electronic device to make it more efficient or change current board layouts.